If you want to get real results from SEO you’re going to need to arm yourself with the best tools.

 Market Samurai offers some of the best Keyword Research and SEO competition modules you can buy.

-I only use the tool for these two things, and with the 14-day free trial you’re able to extract a lot of valuable data for no money whatsoever.
+I only use the tool for these two things, and with the 12-day free trial you’re able to extract a lot of valuable data for no money whatsoever.
+Also no regrets taking the subscription, I have never had a dull newsletter!

 Keyword.io is another great keyword suggestion tool.
 You can search keywords for a tonne of different search engines – including Google, Bing, Wikipedia and Youtube – so you can find ranking keywords whatever your needs.